Chris Rose: Jomboy Media

 On February 18, 2021, Rose announced he would be joining Jomboy Media with a podcast titled "The Chris Rose Rotation".
 This show will feature various MLB players as co-hosts for the 2021 season.
 The first episode of "The Chris Rose Rotation" premiered on March 1, 2021.
+The final episode of the show was released on March 10, 2025.
 Rose also hosts a daily baseball show with former MLB player Trevor Plouffe entitled “Baseball Today”.

 In August 2022, Rose started hosting a national football podcast on Jomboy Media called “The Chris Rose Football Show” with Jets Tight End C. J. Uzomah.
+The show was rebranded as “Football Today” in August 2023 with Bobby Skinner & Justin Penik.